Facebook Pixel

 What is spot color?

-What is Spot Colour in Printing?
+What is Spot Color in Printing?

 Each colour is identified using a universal reference number, the most well known of which being the Pantone Matching System - more on that below.
 These reference names can be used by any printer to produce a near identical replica of the colour each time.

 Being made from a premixed ink requires spot colour to be printed using litho printing.
 Within litho printing the spot colour is applied to a bespoke plate in the shape of your design.
-Once the plate is applied to paper, this colour is transferred, reproducing the design flawlessly.
+Once the plate is applied to paper, this color is transferred, reproducing the design flawlessly.

-How does Spot Colour Printing Work?
+How does Spot Color Printing Work?

 Spot Colour ReferenceSpot Colour Reference